Gandhi Jayanti: Rajasthan bans Tobacco, Pan Masala to curb addiction among youth

 "Production, storage, distribution and sale of these products will not be allowed in the State," he added.

-With this, Rajasthan has become the third State after Maharashtra and Bihar to announce such a move, a press release from the government said.
+With this, Rajasthan has become the third state after Maharashtra and Bihar to announce such a move, a press release from the government said.

 Exports of e-cigarette, e-hookah banned